strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 The administration URL will then be `http://yourfrontend.com` and every request from the panel will hit the backend at `http://yourbackend.com`.

 :::note
 If you add a path to the `url` option, it won't prefix your app.
-To do so, you need to also use a proxy server like Nginx (see [optional software guides](/developer-docs/latest/setup-deployment-guides/deployment.md#optional-software-guides)).
+To do so, use a proxy server like Nginx (see [optional software guides](/developer-docs/latest/setup-deployment-guides/deployment.md#optional-software-guides)).
 :::